-Idiom Definitions for 'Not worth a tinker's dam'
+What does 'Not worth a tinker's dam' mean?

 This means that something is worthless and dates back to when someone would travel around the countryside repairing things such as a kitchen pot with a hole in it.
 He was called a 'tinker'.
 His dam was used to stop the flow of soldering material being used to close the hole.
 Of course his 'trade' is passé, thus his dam is worth nothing.

 Buy our lists of British English, American English and Animal idioms in PDF format.
 They're perfect to use offline for reference or for use in class!